-- Complement Factor H can suppress the production of C3 convertase by competing with factor B for binding to C3b, accelerate the decay of C3 convertase, and function as a cofactor for Factor I-mediated cleavage of C3b.
+- Complement Factor H: Inhibits the formation of the C3 convertase by competing with Factor B for binding to C3b.
+It also accelerates the decay of the C3 convertase and acts as a cofactor for Factor I-mediated cleavage of C3b.

-- CFHR5 (Complement Factor H-Related protein 5) can bind to function as a cofactor for factor I, possesses decay-accelerating activity, and can bind preferentially to C3b at host surfaces.
+- CFHR5 (Complement Factor H-Related protein 5): Binds to C3b, acts as a cofactor for Factor I, possesses decay accelerating activity, and preferentially binds to C3b at host surfaces.